Varshithvhegde/hugo-blog/content/posts/hugo.md

     appendFilePath: true
 ---

 A personal webpage is a perfect place to let the world know about you and showcase your past accomplishments.
 Put your resume, your projects, your blogs in with a personalized theme which makes people know you have a great taste: all-in-one!
-ItΓÇÖs your portfolio displayed online, a small yet cool project you can do with not much effort, why not?
+It’s your portfolio displayed online, a small yet cool project you can do with not much effort, why not?

 With Github Pages, we can host a personal webpage without bothering about finding a domain name, and with Hugo, we have a variety of themes to choose from.
 This tutorial uses a Mac OS and will run several command-line in terminal: don't worry absolutely a tutorial for starters!
-Now, letΓÇÖs start this step-by-step tutorial to set up your personal webpage!
+Now, let's start this step-by-step tutorial to set up your personal webpage!

 ## Introduction to HUGO and GitPage